bf2799/gpr-bot/README.md

 - Scales user drive setpoints as needed to maintain physically attainable movement
 - Adjusts motor setpoints based on drive setpoints and current pose/velocity
 - Passes motor setpoints to motor controller driver

-### LED Manager
-- Holds all possible states of LED, each of which maps to a blink pattern
-- Controls timing of LED blink patterns
-- Sends direct on/off commands to LED driver when applicable

 # File Organization